pablo-chacon/ChatGPT-Prompts/README.md

    - Remove the "authority bias" by treating all major powers (U.S., Russia, China, NATO) as control systems rather than saviors or villains.

-   - Find a way to push the AI toward an uncensored, strategic discussion about human systems.
+   - Find a way to push the AI toward an uncensored, strategic discussion about human systems